bregman-arie/devops-exercises/README.md

   * you need full isolation and security

 You should choose containers when:
-  * you need a lightweight solution that quickly starts
+  * you need a lightweight solution
   * Running multiple versions or instances of a single application
 </b></details>